 Here’s the idea: eat a pineapple on an empty stomach the day of your embryo transfer to improve your chance of a successful in vitro fertilization process.

 I researched this seemingly farfetched idea.
 Here’s what I learned.
 The positive effects of primarily come down to pineapple’s effect on implantation.

 How Can You Use Pineapple for Implantation Success?

-There’s a very specific process, and it’s not quite as simple or delicious as eating tons of pineapple when undergoing IVF.
+Pineapple is considered a fertility boosting food, but there’s a very specific process, and it’s not quite as simple or delicious as eating tons of pineapple when undergoing IVF.